mdsimon2/RPi-CamillaDSP/README.md

 mkdir ~/camilladsp ~/camilladsp/coeffs ~/camilladsp/configs
 ```

 Install alsa-utils and git.
-This will give you access to helpful ALSA tools like aplay and amixer, it will also install libasound2 as a dependency which is required by CamillaDSP. git is useful for downloading files from GitHub.
+This gives access to helpful ALSA tools like aplay and amixer, it will also install libasound2 as a dependency which is required by CamillaDSP.
+Git is needed to install pycamilladsp and pycamilladsp-plot, and can also be used to clone this repository.

 ```
 sudo apt install alsa-utils git